jordan112/foot/readme.md

-# Foot - my project needs a foot to stand on
+# Foot - Every project needs a foot to stand on

-A boilerplate project and structure for a Node.js with TypesScript and all the trimming such as EsLint, Jest, Cypress, etc.
+A boilerplate project and structure for a Node.js with TypesScript and all the trimming such as EsLint, Jest, Cypress, Prettier, etc.

 ![Image of foot](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRPwxY9RAzNdV7Bt6DQk8BBuLgW-iyQ-gmr4g&usqp=CAU)

-I was tired of doing all of the base setup and config work to establish a node project

-# start your own project

 ## Getting Started

-Get a clone of this project named correctly using Degit
+Get a clone of this project named correctly using Degit (or just git clone it)

     npx degit jordan112/foot#main my-new-node-app